apache/hudi/website/docs/concurrency_control.md

 last_modified_at: 2021-03-19T15:59:57-04:00
 ---

-In this section, we will cover Hudi's concurrency model and describe ways to ingest data into a Hudi Table from multiple writers; using the [DeltaStreamer](#deltastreamer) tool as well as using the [Hudi datasource](#datasource-writer).
+In this section, we will cover Hudi's concurrency model and describe ways to ingest data into a Hudi Table from multiple writers; using the [Hudi Streamer](#hudi-streamer) tool as well as using the [Hudi datasource](#datasource-writer).

 ## Supported Concurrency Controls